 Please note that Kefir can make it very easy to overconsume calories and you could gain fat, always keep in mind that your body fat isn't caused by carbohydrate intake but an excess of energy intake versus output.

-Yogurt has found a great many ways of preparation in the low carb and ketogenic communities if you take a no-carb yogurt and add a flavoring or protein crunch style, or chocolate of supplements, you can make this a healthy and easy choice on the go.
+Yogurt has found a great many ways of preparation in the low carb and ketogenic communities if you take a no-carb yogurt and add a flavoring or protein crunch style, you can make this a healthy and easy choice on the go.

 Choose to KNOW your foods better, not what is MARKETED as better.Josh